 Oral and written language comprehension.
 Language is learned through human interaction.
 Teacher talk, reading aloud, and classroom discussions about meaningful content support growth in vocabulary and higher-level language abilities such as understanding complex syntax, paragraph structure, and story grammar.
 They should never be neglected because a student can’t yet read the words.

 The term Structured Literacy is shorthand for the content and methods referred to here.
 What teachers should know and do to reach students with word-level reading and spelling problems is elaborated in the Center for Effective Reading Instruction’s Knowledge and Practice Standards (KPS) for Teachers of Reading.
 LETRS® (Language Essentials for Teachers of Reading and Spelling) professional development provides a way to learn that content and those methods.
 LANGUAGE! ® Live embodies that content and those methods, effective for all adolescent students with underdeveloped language and reading abilities.
-I’ll be leading a webinar on October 15th entitled, “The Truth About Dyslexia: Myths vs. Facts”.
-Register here and learn more.
+I recently led a webinar on this subject entitled, “The Truth About Dyslexia: Myths vs. Facts”.
+You can view it here to learn more.